AsaHuang-DS/LLM-Preference-Analysis/README.md

 ## Contributing

-This is an academic project for MADS 720.
+This is an academic project for DATA 720.
 While contributions are not currently accepted, feedback and suggestions are welcome via issues.

 ## Citation

 If you use this analysis in your work, please cite:
 ```
-Huang, A. (2024).
+Huang, A. (2025).
 LLM User Preference Analysis: A Data-Driven Study
 of Task-Specific Model Usage.
-MADS 720 Final Project.
+DATA 720 Final Project.
 GitHub: https://github.com/AsaHuang-DS/LLM_Preference_Analysis
 ```

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments